pjferg/R_perf_mgmt/Preparation/Preparation.md

 commands, and explore the data set we discussed in class.
 The purpose of this tutorial is to get you started with R and to help you understand the properties of the data set.
-You will also learn some of the most-commonly used functions in R. I don’t expect you to be able to write R code from scratch (at this stage), so I will give you help along the way.
+You will also learn some of the most-commonly used functions in R. I don't expect you to be able to write R code from scratch (at this stage), so I will give you help along the way.
 That said, some of you (many of you?) will have some experience working in R. If that is the case, feel free to skip the more elementary